godatadriven/godatadriven-blog/content/rpi-gluster.md

 #### Reading performance

-Reading a file is much faster than writing, as you might have expected:
+Reading a file is much faster than writing, as you may have expected:

 ```bash
 user@client~$ dd if=/mnt/gluster/file2.rnd of=/dev/null bs=131072